 - Handling a huge pile of data, HD video and audio — for recording, storage, processing, communication and analysis.

 - Identifying emotionally triggered biometric changes (eg. a rise in heart rate) while the performers are already in a state of heightened exertion.

-The outcome was The Hero Feeling, a prototype world-first ‘bio-emotional’ VR experience, and Sensum SYNC, a suite of new beta tools for ‘bio-emotional’ productions.
+The outcome was The Hero Feeling, a prototype world-first ‘bio-emotional’ VR experience, and Sensum SYNC (now replaced by newer solutions) – a suite of new beta tools for ‘bio-emotional’ productions.
 They’re all free so please dive in and play with them.

 Now that we have finally been able to release some of the fruits of this endeavour, I want to share some lessons learned from coordinating the project, and take a brief look at the future of empathic media.

 The Three ‘S’s of Empathic Technology

 We have an in-house framework we apply to complex projects like this.
 Well, maybe nothing so structured as a framework — more like a motto:

 And it always starts with the science.

 Measuring emotions is still an exploratory field, especially in the field, beyond the luxury of lab conditions, out there where people live and breath.
 Collaborating with our friends across the road from us at the School of Psychology, Queen’s University Belfast, we set out to build a model of the emotional journey an ordinary person takes in an extreme activity.
 Then we would have a base model, plus the insights gathered from our field trials, that could be developed for elite athletes performing extreme sports.